Murali-group/SARS-CoV-2-network-analysis/README.md

 --->

 ### Cross Validation
-Similar to the previous section, the options to run cross validation can either be set in the config file under `fastsinksource_pipeline_settings -> eval_settings`, or passed directly to `run_eval_algs.py`.
+Similar to the previous section, the options to run cross validation can either be set in the config file under `annotation_prediction_pipeline_settings -> eval_settings`, or passed directly to `run_eval_algs.py`.
 The relevant options are below.
-See `python src/FastSinkSource/run_eval_algs.py --help` for more details.
+See `python src/annotation_prediction/run_eval_algs.py --help` for more details.
   - `cross_validation_folds`
     - Number of folds to use for cross validation.
 Specifying this parameter will also run CV
   - `sample_neg_examples_factor`